Skip to content

 Processes

-View Related Processes to quickly query all processes on the host (requires enabling Processes Collection).
+View Related Processes to jump to the process module, quickly querying all processes on the host (requires enabling Processes Collection).

 image.png